LongVN99/Milestone_Project_3/README.md

         1. As a frequent user, I want to log in my account. (account)
         2. As a frequent user, I want to views book on multiple device. (responsive)
         3. As a frequent user, I want to recommend book. (recommendations)
+        4. As a frequent user, I want to check my recommended books. (profile)

 -   ### Design
     -   #### Colour Scheme